SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 ## Building a 2D Fractal Tree

 We can start by first creating our "branch" instance which will come in the form of a [cylinder geometry](https://threejs.org/docs/index.html#api/en/geometries/CylinderGeometry) mesh.
-The geometry will take the parameters: height, diameter bottom and diameter top in that order, that will be modified as the tree 'grows'.
+The geometry will take the parameters: height, diameter bottom and diameter top, that will be modified as the tree 'grows'.

 <div class="m-auto mb-20 h-80 w-80 sm:h-96 sm:w-96">
   <Lazy